Storey: Singapore

-Philippines

-In the Philippines, the word "storey" itself is spelled in the British manner and is used to describe the total number of floors in a certain building, while the word "floor" is more commonly used when referring to a certain level.
-The American system is widely used but some buildings (such as Ayala Malls and older government offices) adopt the European system.
-Therefore, the words "ground floor" and "first floor" are interchangeable.
-The "Lower" and "Upper Ground Floor" tagging may also be used by malls and some office buildings that have one partially-lowered and another partially-raised ground level, both of which are accessible to the actual ground level by stairs or escalators.
-Under this system, the "third floor" officially becomes the "second floor" because of the two "ground floors", although people would generally call the upper ground level the "second floor" and the new second level to still be called the "third floor" out of convenience.
-In the Filipino language, both "floor" and "storey" are called palapag.
-Ground floor and first floor are both referred to as unang palapag, followed by ikalawang palapag (second floor), ikatlong palapag (third floor) and so on.

 Vietnam

 Vietnam uses both the North American and European schemes, generally depending on the region.
 In northern and central Vietnam, including the capital Hanoi, tầng refers to any floor, including the ground floor, which is called tầng 1.
 Meanwhile, in southern Vietnam, trệt refers to the ground floor and lầu refers to any floor above it, starting at lầu 1 directly above the ground floor.

 A national standard, TCVN 6003-1:2012 (ISO 4157-1:1998), requires architectural drawings to follow the northern scheme.
 It also refers to a crawl space as tầng 0.
 However, a given building's floor designations are unregulated.
 Thus, some apartment buildings in the largest city, Ho Chi Minh City, have posted floor numbers according to the northern scheme, while others label the ground floor as "G" or the thirteenth floor as "12 bis".